 To buy, sell, or convert a cryptocurrency on CoinJar Exchange, you must place an order.
-Unlike currency exchange within CoinJar, trades on CoinJar Exchange are made with other CoinJar Exchange users, and so the current price of the cryptocurrencies on offer is determined by how much other users are willing to trade for.
+The current price of the cryptocurrencies on offer is determined by other orders in the open order book.

 How to trade

 Transferring funds into CoinJar Exchange

 If you don't yet have any funds available within your CoinJar Exchange to trade with, you must transfer them across from your CoinJar.
 CoinJar Exchange supports trading for all cryptocurrencies supported by CoinJar.* All cryptocurrencies can be traded against bitcoin, pound sterling, and Australian dollars.

 * some cryptocurrencies may not be supported at launch.

 The Trade section

 To place a new order, sign in to your CoinJar Exchange and focus on the Trade section.
 The details you provide within the Trade section will determine the type of order you wish to place, the cryptocurrency pair you wish to trade between, as well as other parameters such as the amount and price of the trade.